MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users in SAP Cloud Identity Services based on users assignments in Microsoft Entra ID.

 > [!TIP]
 > You may also choose to enable SAML-based single sign-on for SAP Cloud Identity Services, following the instructions provided in the [SAP Cloud Identity Services Single sign-on tutorial](./sap-hana-cloud-platform-identity-authentication-tutorial.md).
-Single sign-on can be configured independently of automatic user provisioning, though these two features complement each other
+Single sign-on can be configured independently of automatic user provisioning, though these two features complement each other.

 ### To configure automatic user provisioning for SAP Cloud Identity Services in Microsoft Entra ID: